mongodb/specifications/source/server-selection/server-selection.rst

     preference, e.g.  not calling ``renameCollection`` with a ``mode`` of 'secondary'.

+    N.B.: "used for server selection" does not supercede rules for server selection on "Standalone" topologies, which ignore any requested read preference.

 3. Command-specific helper: methods that wrap database commands, like ``count``, ``distinct``, ``listCollections`` or ``renameCollection``.